jianmin-chen/blog/_posts/2021-01-30-a-quick-refresher-on-algorithms.markdown

 Of course, to understand how merge sort works we also need to understand how it's helper, `merge`, works. `merge` takes two arrays and "merges" them together by constantly comparing the first element of each array and adding the smaller value to a final array, as well as removing the smaller value from it's respective array, through a `for` or `while` loop.
 If the items in one array have all been added to the final array, the rest of the items in the other array can be added, returning a sorted array.
 Take a look at the above visualization!

-In the meantime, here's an implementation of merge sort in Javascript:
+In the meantime, here's an implementation of merge sort in JavaScript:
 ~~~javascript
 const merge = (leftArr, rightArr) => {
     let mergedArr = [];